-Apomixis is defined as the asexual production of seeds or embryos without fertilization.
+Apomixis is defined as the asexual method of production of seeds or embryos without fertilization.
 In this process, the embryo develops from a somatic cell or an unreduced female gametophyte, resulting in genetically identical offspring.

 Asexual Reproduction: Apomixis allows for the production of seeds without the involvement of gametes or fertilization.